 Skip to content

-Blue Cash Preferred® Card from American Express Review: Market-leading cash back on groceries + benefits
+Blue Cash Preferred® Card from American Express Review and Guide

-The Blue Cash Preferred® Card from American Express offers because of its top-of-market cash back on groceries at U.S. supermarkets, good rewards on gas, and extended warranty, purchase protection, and return protection benefits.
+The Blue Cash Preferred® Card from American Express offers top-of-market cash back on groceries at U.S. supermarkets, good rewards on gas, and extended warranty, purchase protection, and return protection benefits.

 Blue Cash Preferred® Card from American Express at a glance